Avaiga/taipy-getting-started/README.md

 ### Step 5 - gui

-Scenario is being runned and we can change the pipelines through a selector (first selector) and a button.
+Scenario is being runned and we can change the selected pipeline through a selector (first selector) and a button.

 ## Step 6